 Kids and Computer Use

 Today, our children are growing up with technology, even from infancy.
-A multitude of apps and interactive computer games are used by millions of children, and the majority of school-age kids have their own smartphones.
-The amount of hi-tech media products for kids is constantly growing, so it’s more important than ever to help protect children’s eyes.
+Millions of children use a multitude of apps and interactive computer games, and the majority of school-age kids have their own smartphones.
+The amount of hi-tech media products for kids are constantly growing, so it’s more important than ever to help protect children’s eyes.

 Computer Glasses and Blue Light Protection